decidim-ice/decidim-module-decidim_awesome/README.md

 #### 11. Assign admins to specific scopes and prevent them modify anything else

-Convert any user on the platform (that is not currently an admin) to a limited subset of participatory spaces or event compoponents.
+Convert any user on the platform (that is not currently an admin) to a limited subset of participatory spaces or event components.
 Just add users to a box and scope them to some constraints.
-These users will se the "Edit" button in everywhere they have permissions.
-Any access to unallowed zones will redirect the user to the admin index page.
+These users will see the "Edit" button in everywhere they have permissions.
+Any access to non allowed zones will redirect the user to the admin index page.

 ![Scoped admins authorized](examples/scoped_admins_authorized.png)
 ![Scoped admins unauthorized](examples/scoped_admins_unauthorized.png)